Courses & Units

 Introduction

-This is the first paramedicine in clinical context unit which will allow the student an opportunity to observe and integrate into the ambulance team culture and environment.
-This unit focuses on consolidation of the knowledge and skills the student has acquired prior to this unit.
-The student will transition from the role of observer to being able to assist with basic skills as defined by their scope of practice.
-The student will display professionalism, followership, and a patient-centered approach to case management.
+This is the first paramedicine in clinical context unit which will allow you an opportunity to observe and integrate into the ambulance team culture and environment.
+This unit focuses on consolidation of the knowledge and skills you have acquired prior to this unit.
+You will transition from the role of observer to being able to assist with basic skills as defined by their scope of practice.
+You will display professionalism, followership, and a patient-centred approach to case management.
 In this unit attendance and active engagement is important in gaining the required level of understanding and clinically safe practice.

 Summary